 Prevention

-- Add a bundle-size CI check pinned at 70-80% of the platform’s hard limit
+50 KBneeds a justification or a lighter alternative. - Keep the bundle-size CI check pinned at 70-80% of the platform’s hard limit.

-- Separate server-only and client-only deps clearly; never import server packages from a client component
+- Separate server-only and client-only deps clearly; never import a server package from a client component.

-- Push large binaries (PDFs, videos, model weights) to object storage and fetch at runtime instead of bundling
+- Push large binaries (PDFs, videos, model weights) to object storage (R2, S3, Cloudinary) and fetch at runtime instead of bundling.

 - Quarterly: run

-npx depcheckto remove unused deps and rerun the bundle visualizer to revisit the top 5 heaviest deps
+npx depcheckto remove unused deps, then rerun the bundle visualizer to revisit the top 5 heaviest deps.